hadley/adv-r/Special-environments.md

 R's lexical scoping rules, lazy argument evaluation and first-class environments make it an excellent environment for designing special environments that allow you to create domain specific languages (DSLs).
 This chapter shows how you can use these ideas to evaluate code in special contexts that pervert the usual behaviour of R.  We'll start with simple modifications then work our way up to evaluations that completely redefine ordinary function semantics in R.

+This chapter uses ideas from the breadth of the book including non-standard evaluation, environment manipulation, active bindings, ...

 * Evaluate code in a special context: `local`, `capture.output`, `with_*`

 * Supply an expression instead of a function: `curve`